Imorenob1991/SARIMAX_FORECASTING_GRID_SEARCH/README.md

   - Data Wrangling: Reading the CSV file and preparing the data for time series analysis (with "Date" set as the index).
 Grouping data into a monthly series and generating general plots to identify key insights.
   - Decomposing the Time Series: We then decompose the series into trend, seasonality, and remainder.
 Through plots and measuring the strength, we identify the representation of the trend and seasonality in the time series.
 - We then plot the ACF and PACF to identify if the moving average and autoregressive components of the models have significant lags or gradually tail off.
--Basic Time Series Modeling Using ARIMA: We apply the Moving Average Model (1,0,0), Autoregressive Model (1,0,1), and ARIMA (1,1,1).
+- Basic Time Series Modeling Using ARIMA: We apply the Moving Average Model (1,0,0), Autoregressive Model (1,0,1), and ARIMA (1,1,1).
 - Plotting Results: We compare the fitted values with the actual observations and plot a 12-month forecast to assess the model's predictive accuracy.
 - Grid Search for Optimal SARIMAX Parameters: We conduct a grid search to identify the optimal parameters (p, d, q) and (P, D, Q, S) that minimize AIC and provide the best model.
 - Modeling, Fitting, and Forecasting with the Best SARIMAX: We fit and predict with the optimal SARIMAX model, plotting results to compare with the initial ARIMA models and observe any improvements.